 Sexual assault is a primary concern on today’s college campus.
 A sexual assault occurs when someone touches another person’s body in a sexual way without that person’s consent, even if it occurs through their clothes.
 It can happen to individuals of any age, gender, race, cultural background, socioeconomic status, or sexual orientation.
 While sexual assault is usually portrayed as an issue for women, men may also be the victims of sexual assault.
 While statistically not as frequent, women can also be perpetrators of a sexual assault.
 And sexual assaults can also occur between same sex individuals.

-Drexel University recognizes the importance of this issue, and has a clearly defined Sexual Assault Policy.
-The policy as listed in the Student Handbook defines sexual assault as:
+Drexel University recognizes the importance of this issue, and has a clearly defined Sexual Harrassment and Misconduct Policy.
+The policy, as listed in the Student Handbook, defines sexual assault as:

 What to Do If You Have Been Sexually Assaulted

 - Immediately contact the Department of Public Safety at 215.895.2222.
 You may also dial 911.

 - Contact a close friend or relative for support.
 If you live on-campus, you may also contact your Resident Assistant for help.

 - Do NOT bathe, shower, or clean up the crime scene.
 While this may be difficult, it is important to preserve any potential evidence if you decide to press charges.